fleetdm/fleet/.github/ISSUE_TEMPLATE/feature-request.md

 Thanks for filing an issue!
 Please use the prompts below to provide as much context as you can about your use case and motivations.
 -->

-Gong snippet: TODO <!-- Insert the link to the relevant, private Gong snippet.
+Gong snippet: TODO <!-- Insert the link to the relevant, private Gong snippet ("Share internally" button).
 Remove this checkbox if you don't have access to Fleet's Gong or there is no Gong recording available -->

 ## Problem

 <!-- Describe the problem you're trying to solve.
 What are you trying to accomplish?

-Example: I want to order a pair of shoes from my food delivery app, which does not show options for stores that don't carry food.
+Example: I want to order a pair of shoes from my food delivery app, which does not show options for stores that don't carry food. -->

-Note: @ Fleet requestor to provide a Gong snippet using the 'share internally' link for any recorded calls where a feature request is discussed -->

 ## What have you tried?